getdevgen/devgen/README.md

 ## About Devgen

-Devgen is a Chrome extension that enhances your GitHub experience by allowing you to chat with your repository content side by side.
-It aims to streamline your development workflow and boost productivity.
+Devgen is an AI Assistant that analyzes code, issues, pull requests, and releases to provide insights about your Github repository.

 ## Purpose of This Repository